I Want To Be Vegan But I Love Cheese – You’re Not Alone!

 I mentioned above I don’t think we’ll ever produce a vegan cheese which cannot be distinguished from the real thing, so when you’re missing that taste in your food what can you use to give you a cheesy taste?

-Another little trick and a bit of a secret weapon when it comes to emulating that creamy, fatty mouthfeel of cheese is cashew nuts … yes, you heard that right!
 A cashew cream can be used in lasagne or vegan mac n’ cheese and if you combine it with the cheesy taste of nutritional yeast and a splash of lemon or lime juice, you’re almost there!

-It’s certainly an adequate replacement in my book and when you consider no animals were harmed due to the preparation of your dish, you can put up with any shortfalls compared to real cheese!
+It’s certainly an adequate replacement in my book and when you consider no animals were harmed due to the preparation of your dish, you can put up with minor shortfalls compared to real cheese!

 You’ll Learn to Love Your Cheese-Free Life